SynapseMedia/nucleus/README.md

 *After run migration and expose our node in gateway *

-1) `clients` file is generated .
+1) `clients` file its generated .
 Please copy entry hash in `clients` file and corresponding `private key`.
 This keys will be requested on app login.

 *To configure your app please*